A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 The Basics of Direct Mail Fundraising

-It can be difficult to parse through all of the information out there about this tried-and-true fundraising method.
-Let’s start with the basics.
+To help you parse through all of the information out there about this tried-and-true fundraising method, let’s start with the basics.

-Nonprofit direct response fundraising, also called direct mail solicitation, is the process of writing, designing, printing, and distributing hard copy requests for funds to your donors and/or prospective donors.
+Nonprofit direct mail fundraising, also called nonprofit direct marketing, is the process of writing, designing, printing, and distributing hard-copy requests for funds to current and prospective donors.
 These solicitations arrive in your donors’ mailboxes and provide a tangible, physical connection to your organization.

 As so much of the world has transitioned to the digital space, direct mail has developed a bit of a bad rap.
 Your nonprofit might speculate about the effectiveness of this “old-fashioned” hard-copy marketing channel.
 But the reality is that direct mail fundraising campaigns can be incredibly effective at raising money for your organization—even more so than email campaigns.